 Wake-Up Call: Civil rights, better late than never

 "This was not a waste of your time," replied Rico Munn, the cool-headed director of the Department of Regulatory Affairs, which includes the Division of Civil Rights.
 "We're trying to put together a report that has not been done in a decade."
-A decade?

 Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.